lin/lin.github.io/content/posts/godel.md

 ## An Algorithm

-Godel shows that checking a proof for a statement is an algorithm that can be run on a computer.
+Gödel shows that checking a proof for a statement is an algorithm that can be run on a computer.

 So if you give me a proof of Goldbach's conjecture, I can directly put it into a computer and wait for the computer to tell me whether this proof is valid or not.
+This can be decided in bounded time.

 ## A Class of Numbers